 *For any exceptions related to available refunds please e-mail requests to StudentAccounts@drew.edu.
 Restrictions apply, and all exceptions are evaluated on a case by case basis.
 Feel free to contact us with any additional questions.

-Refunds are issued upon request on a weekly basis one week after add/drop closes and there is a settled credit account balance to be refunded.
+Refunds are issued upon request on a weekly basis one week after add/drop closes and funds have been posted to the account.
 Below is more detailed information regarding our refunding process, however, please feel free to contact us if you have additional questions.

-Students who have enrolled in a term for the first time at Drew will receive a registration email from firstname.lastname@example.org (ALL enrolled students will receive this email).
-Registering for this portal access will allow you to make a selection regarding the receipt of your refund – Direct Deposit to your personal bank account, or Loaded onto a Debit Card that you can use throughout your tenure as an enrolled student, and provide you with options to manage and use these funds.
+Students who have enrolled in a term for the first time at Drew will receive a registration email from email@example.com (ALL enrolled students will receive this email).
+Registering for this portal access will allow you to make a selection regarding the receipt of your refund via Direct Deposit to your personal bank account.
 You can register and manage your options at drewchoice.afford.com.